utahjohnnymontana/DVD-Rip-Prep/README.md

 ### Alien Nation (1989)

 This one is mostly mixed episodes, with a few hard telecined.
-Everything but episode 1 ran successfully with settings of SEGSIZE 0.1, MINSEG 1.
-Episode 1 has an inseparable mix of hard telecine and interlaced material and needed to be processed at FIXRATE 2 (120FPS) to preserve motion.
-On all the other episodes, there is a very brief group of stutters in the first part of the intro, which could be corrected by running every episode at FIXRATE 2.
-It is not worth it to me to convert every episode to 120FPS to fix about one second of video, but you can do it if it matters to you.
+Because most of them have interlaced content joined to hard telecine, which the script cannot distinguish, it is best to run these at FIXRATE 2 (120FPS) to preserve normal motion.

 ### Beasts (1976)